 Between these limits, almost anyone can fly.
 We have members who started to learn after they retired at 65, and members who went solo on their 14th birthday.

 The level of ability required is similar to that needed to drive a car, so almost anyone can do it.
 There are very few people who seriously try to learn to fly, but who fail to reach solo standard.

 In particular, there is no advantage in being male, and many instructors think that women often make better pilots.
 Nevertheless, only about 15% of our members are women, an imbalance that we would very much like to correct.

 We have an experienced Disabled Pilot, and many disabilities do not preclude flying solo.
 Each case must be decided on its merits, and safety is the only issue.
 Anyone who has sound senses and a sound upper body can fly a glider, and control rather than strength is the main requirement.

 How Do I Learn to Glide?

 If you want to learn to glide, the only way to do it is to join a club and fly regularly.

 If you want to find out if you want to learn to glide, there are plenty of ways to go about it.
-The easiest is to book a Trial Lesson online, confirm it on the morning of the flight, and come along.
-You can also give the airfield a call on 01789-731095 on the day that you
+The easiest is to book a Gliding Experience online, confirm it on the morning of the flight, and come along.
+You can also give the airfield a call on 01789 731095 on the day that you